aboveproperty/security-policies/README.md

 best suited for use with the [`jupiter-policy-builder` CLI][builder] and the **policies** app on the **[JupiterOne][j1]** platform.

-These are used internally at JupiterOne / LifeOmic Security.

 [j1]: https://jupiterone.com/features/policy-builder/
 [builder]: https://github.com/JupiterOne/jupiter-policy-builder